SOFIE-project/ARD-Implementation/ARD public ledger/migrations/README.md

 As said, there are two network aliases to run the script.

-### 1st condition: Patched by the vendor
+### Test case (1): Approve a vulnerability

 Run the script with the following Truffle command:

+    truffle migrate --network to_approve --reset

+(--reset is required to force Truffle to run the script a second time and so on).

+The Authority smart contract has a new vulnerability report ready to be approved.

+Next step: Interledger should trigger the smart contract with an operation beginning from chaincode.
+The `vulnerability id` and the `payload` that chaincode should produce to pass to interledger are printed on the console.

+### Test case (2.1): Disclose a vulnerability patched by the vendor

+Run the script with the following Truffle command:

     truffle migrate --network to_patch --reset

-(--reset is required to force Truffle to run the script a second time and so on).
 In this case, the timelock to patch a vulnerability is set to 100000 seconds.
 Therefore the Vendor has the time required to provide a patch, and test the condition that is the Vendor calling the smart contract with the secret, and thus triggering Interledger.

-### 2nd condition: Grace period exipres
+Next step: the *publishSecret* function exposed by the Auhtority smart contract needs to be invoked by the vendor.

+### Test case (2.2): Disclose a vulnerability after the expiration of the grace period

 Run the script with the following Truffle command: